 - Thoroughly coat chicken in dry mixture

-- Immediately transfer to hot frying pan and cook uncovered for approximately 5-7 minutes on medium high, until one side is brown and crispy.
+- Immediately transfer to hot frying pan and cook, skin side down, uncovered for approximately 5-7 minutes on medium high, until one side is brown and crispy.

 - Turn gently and cook on other side for same time or until browned on outside.
 Cook about 5 minutes medium high on each side,